Writing Program Prizes

 - Prizes awarded to seniors will be listed in the Commencement Program and announced at the Commencement Rehearsal.
 All other prizes will be mailed after Commencement.

-A prize of $300 awarded to a Wellesley student for a paper written, either independently or for a course, about any object or event associated with the Davis Museum and Cultural Center, including:
+A prize of $300 awarded to a Wellesley student for a paper written, either independently or for a course, about any object or event associated with the Davis Museum at Wellesley College, including:

 - Objects exhibited as part of either permanent or temporary collections